dmbarbour/wikilon/docs/AwelonLang.md

 The type sequence `S C B A` aligns with a program structure `S[C][B][A]`.
 Effectively, `S` is the remainder of our program 'stack' when we view the program as rewriting a stack-like structure.
 In context of Awelon, we know that value types `C B A` must be first class functions, which potentially encode data.

+Value sealers like `(:foo)` are special types that seal the whole stack.

+        (:foo) : S -> S (:foo)
+        (.foo) : S (:foo) -> S

-Annotations can augment static type analysis by providing an assertion against which we can validate an inference.
-Structural and substructural assertions mentioned above can be validated statically.
+Annotations can augment static type analysis in many ways, providing extra structure and assertions against which we can validate inference.
+Structural and substructural annotations would ideally be validated statically and have no dynamic behavior.
 A remaining concern is static typing of conditional behavior.
-We can represent various conditional data types:
+We might represent various conditional data types:

         (bool)      S (S   → S') (S     → S')   → S' (opt)       S (S   → S') (S A   → S')   → S'